deslay1/Computer-Vision/README.md

 # Computer-Vision
-Course projects from Jan-Mar 2021
+Course projects from Jan-Mar 2021 comprised of 4 Matlab assignments.